 Figure 5: Student feedback on willingness to attend further sessions

-F) UNEXPECTED BENEFITS:

 An unintentional yet important benefit, that accrued during the course of this program, was the development of an increased spirit of camaraderie and cooperation among faculty across disciplines.
 We also believe that this program has sparked in many members of the faculty, a deeper realization of life, patient expectations and issues beyond 'traditional' curricular topics.
 This we think, will further enrich the fabric of our institute and society in the long term!

-To conclude, from the experience of conducting the HiM program at PIMS, over the last three years,we would say that the overall response and outcomes have been well beyond our expectations.
-The major strengths of the program were the formal integration within the curriculum and the contribution by a huge number of enthusiastic, talented and motivated faculty.
+To conclude we have been able to successfully implement HiM program for the past three years.The major strengths of the program were the formal integration within the curriculum and the contribution by a huge number of enthusiastic, talented and motivated faculty.
 Though evaluation of behavioral and attitudinal change of individual students remains a challenge, we believe that this is a program with benefits for all involved!

 REFERENCES: